Stophii/State-Machine/README.md

 }
 ```

-Right now it is empty but we'll fix that as soon as we "turn it on" in our GameState `update`, add it here in `lib.rs`:
+Right now it is empty but we'll fix that as soon as we "turn it on" in our `GameState::update`, add this in `lib.rs`:

 ```rust
     pub fn update(&mut self) {